PhilLockett/Enigma2/README.md

 	mvn clean javafx:run

 ## User Guide
-Selected settings and states will be maintained from one session to the next.
+Selected settings and states will be persisted from one session to the next.
-This means that whatever state Enigma2 is in (rotor settings, rotor offsets, plugboard connections etc.) are saved to "Settings.dat" when the application is shutdown.
+This means that all settings are saved to "Settings.dat" when the application is shutdown.
 The next time Enigma2 is executed, these settings are loaded ready to continue from where it left off.

 ### Reflector Set-Up
 The choice box allows standard pre-configured reflectors to be selected.
-Alternatively the check box allows for a reconfigurable reflector to be used.
+Alternatively, the toggle allows for a reconfigurable reflector to be used.
 Twelve loop-back wired pairs must be defined using the text boxes.
-When all Twelve are defined and each letter is used only once, the reflector is considered valid.
+When all Twelve pairs are defined using each letter only once, the reflector is considered valid.
 The thirteenth pair is assumed from the two remaining unused letters.

 ### Rotor Set-Up
-By default Enigma2 functions as a 3 Rotor machine, allowing the Left, Middle and Right Rotors to be defined.
-The 'Fourth Rotor' check box, when selected, brings in the Fourth Rotor.
+By default, Enigma2 functions as a 3 Rotor machine, allowing the Left, Middle and Right Rotors to be defined.
+The 'Fourth Rotor' toggle, when selected, brings in the Fourth Rotor.

 Some machines use letters on the Rotors, whereas some use numbers.
-The 'Use Letters' check box switches between these characters on the 'Ring Settings' and 'Rotor Offsets' spinners for convenience.
+The 'Use Letters' toggle switches between these characters on the 'Ring Settings' and Rotor 'Offsets' spinners for convenience.

-To see all the individual translation steps displayed on the command line select the 'Show Steps' check box.
+To see all the individual translation steps displayed on the command line select the 'Show Steps' toggle.

 #### Rotor Selection
 The choice boxes allow different Rotors to be selected for each of the